CaballoMa/CaballoMa.github.io/_portfolio/minecraft.md

                + glm::normalize(m_right)   * m_acceleration.x * dT
                + glm::normalize(m_up)      * m_acceleration.y * dT;
 ```
-When player isnt flying, we ignore the up velocity, and then also add gravity to it.
-For collision detection, I used the ```gridMarch``` function given on the slide, and check whether any one from the 12 vertices intersect with a block, and then stop that direction movement.
-One difficulty here is to correctly detect the min of all vertices, and another is to correctly implement the jump function so that the player can't do infinite jumping.

 I also implemented delete and create block function, which is done in the moveclick event.Everytime the mouse click, I do a raycast from the camera and check whether it hit something within 3 units.
 If it does, set that block's type to Empty.